Embodied Carbon Calculator - Structural Members

-Estimate the embodied carbon (kgCO₂e) of a steel structure during fabrication and construction (lifecycle stages A1–A3).
+Estimate the embodied carbon (kgCO₂e) of a steel structure over the product stage (lifecycle stages A1–A3, cradle-to-gate: raw material extraction, transport to factory, and manufacturing).
 Enter member lengths, unit masses, and select a material carbon coefficient.
 Results update live with a per-member breakdown.

 Embodied Carbon Calculator